Fruit Ridge (Michigan)

 Fruit Ridge (also known as The Ridge) is a topographical land feature and growing region in West Michigan.
 The area is so named for its extensive agricultural activity, specifically because of its fruit production.

 Agriculture

-It is considered to be an "agricultural mecca" as its unique features make it one of the prime fruit-growing regions in the world.
-The area's deposits of fertile clay loam soils with excellent moisture holding qualities, elevation of greater than 800 ft, and its proximity to Lake Michigan; creates a unique climate and provides great soil and terrain for the growing of premium fruits and vegetables.
+Its characteristics make it a fruit-growing region.
+The area's deposits of fertile clay loam soils with moisture holding qualities, elevation of greater than 800 ft, and its proximity to Lake Michigan create a climate and provide soil and terrain for the growing of fruits and vegetables.

 The Ridge is well known for apple production; in 2006 the area accounted for 65% of all Michigan apple production.

 Geography

 The Ridge is approximately 8 mi wide and 20 mi long covering 158 sqmi in portions of Kent, Newaygo, Muskegon, and Ottawa counties.
-It extends from Walker in the south; to Grant in the North, and is primarily centered on Sparta; the location of the Old Orchard Juice Company.
+It extends from Walker in the south; to Grant in the North, and is primarily centered on Sparta, the location of the Old Orchard Juice Company.
 Fruit Ridge Avenue was named after it.